 If you want to get started blogging in no time, read this post on How to Start a Blog in 4 Easy Steps.

-I have to admit that over the past 6 months since I became serious about blogging, I realized that I need A LOT of help getting this blog where I want it to be.
-Not only did I enroll in the Elite Blog Academy (which is closed now but will open again Fall 2016) but I also invested in Abby Lawson’s Building a Framework: The Ultimate Blogging Handbook.
+I have to admit that when I became serious about blogging, I realized I need A LOT of help getting this blog where I want it to be.
+Not only did I enroll in the Elite Blog Academy (which is closed now but will be opening again soon) but I also invested in Abby Lawson’s Building a Framework: The Ultimate Blogging Handbook.
 Abby details how to grow your hobby blog into a business and the info she provides is fantastic!
 I read through the book in a matter of hours adding bookmarks with my to-dos.
 She provides everything that you need to know if you are just starting a blog or need some pointers to push your blog further.
 It’s a must-read for bloggers!

 Be sure to check out my Resources page for all of the blogging resources that I used to turn my blog into a money-making business!